-Limitation on marketing
+Marketing of dating services Limitation on marketing

-20.4.
+- 20.4.
+Promotional and marketing material for any dating service must must contain the words "18+ only". - 20.5.
 Marketing messages for a contact and/or dating service may not be sent to a customer of that service if that customer has not made use of the service during the preceding three months.
 This is to prevent the accidental marketing of such services to children as a result of a recycled telephone number.